Thank you in advance for your interest in employment with the Fairfax County Fire and Rescue Department (FRD).

 G.I.
 Bill Education Benefits

-PRACTICE CPAT (Candidate Physical Abilities Test) Departments using CPAT as a condition of hire must give all candidates an opportunity to attend at least two CPAT orientation sessions (practice) within the eight-week period preceding the test.
+Candidate Physical Abilities Test (CPAT) Preparation and CPAT: Departments using CPAT as a condition of hire must give all candidates an opportunity to attend at least two CPAT orientation sessions (practice) and view the CPAT orientation video within the eight-week period preceding the test.
 During these sessions, candidates will receive hands-on familiarity with the test apparatus and receive guidance on specific conditioning regimens and techniques to help prepare for the test.
-In addition Departments must ensure that each candidate has an opportunity to perform two timed trial runs of the CPAT within 30 days of the test.
+In addition departments must ensure that each candidate has an opportunity to perform two timed trial runs of the CPAT within 30 days of the test.

 Overview of CPAT with Pictures (PDF, 362K, large file)